“Let your proprioceptors do the talking” for best massage results

 REMEDIAL MASSAGE TOWNSVILLE

-Mount Louisa-based Townsville Massage and overall musculoskeletal therapist based specialising in Remedial Massage for all types of muscle and/or joint aches and pains, headaches and migraines as well as preparing for and recovering from sporting, exercise and other fitness activities.
+Townsville Massage and overall musculoskeletal therapist based in Mount Louisa and specialising in Remedial Massage for all types of muscle and/or joint aches and pains, headaches and migraines as well as preparing for and recovering from sporting, exercise and other fitness activities.
 I guarantee the best value for money remedial massage in Townsville.
 CALL NOW on (07) 4774 6973 or 0438 774 819 to book an appointment.